junxit/us-congress-bills-112/metadata.md

 - 2012-02-24 — Introduced in House
 - 2012-02-24 — Introduced in House
 - 2012-02-24 — Referred to the House Committee on the Judiciary.
+- 2012-02-28 — Committee Consideration and Mark-up Session Held.
+- 2012-02-28 — Ordered to be Reported by Voice Vote.
+- 2012-03-19 — Considered under suspension of the rules. (consideration: CR H1370-1372)
+- 2012-03-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4086.
+- 2012-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-19 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-03-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1370)
+- 2012-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1370)
+- 2012-03-19 — Placed on the Union Calendar, Calendar No. 285.
+- 2012-03-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-413.
+- 2012-03-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-413.